| || |

 Drawn from around the globe, our students share a rich mixture of ideas, talents, customs and backgrounds in a collaborative environment.
 Within a total collegiate student body numbering around 400, students hail from 35 countries, 35 states and speak more than 20 languages.
 Over 30% of our students are international.

-Professional Studies Diploma: International applicants to the Professional Studies Diploma in Instrumental Performance degree program who are non-native English speakers must submit a TOEFL score at the time of application.
+Professional Studies Diploma: International applicants to the Professional Studies Diploma in Instrumental Performance degree program who are non-native English speakers must submit a TOEFL or IELTS score at the time of application.
 This does not need to be a passing TOEFL score, but will be used as an indicator of English language abilities.
-Students may choose to demonstrate this by completing ELS Language Center coursework.

-In order to take academic classes while at the Conservatory, non-native English speakers must meet the English language proficiency requirements outlined above (71 ibt or ELS Language Centers level 109).
+In order to take academic classes while at the Conservatory, non-native English speakers must meet the English language proficiency requirements outlined above.
 Those Professional Studies Diploma candidates who do not wish to register for academic coursework will be limited to taking the following courses: ENS 200–513, GED 210/211, GED 212/213, IND 500, IND 600, IND 650, PRF 202–342, PRF 352–362, PVL 600 or PVL 620.
 Students wishing to take any courses outside of those listed must receive special permission from the course instructor.
-International students are not required to submit scores from the SAT or ACT.

 International students must also provide notarized translations of their transcripts if the originals are not issued in English.
 The Office of Admission may require that international transcripts be evaluated by an organization specializing in foreign credential evaluation, such as World Education Services http://www.wes.org or Educational Credential Evaluators, Inc. http://www.ece.org.